VibeDevOpsing/dotfiles/README.md

 **Important:** If you already have existing configuration files in your home directory (e.g., `~/.bashrc`, `~/.vimrc`), `stow` (and thus `setup.sh`) will typically not overwrite them unless they are already symlinks managed by `stow` from this dotfiles directory.
 If `stow` finds a conflicting file, it will report an error for that module.
 Before running `setup.sh`, you should:
     *   **Back up any existing configurations** you want to keep.
-    *   **Move or delete** your old dotfiles if you want them to be replaced by the ones in this repository.
+    *   **Move or delete** your old dotfiles if you want them to replaced by the ones in this repository.
     *   Alternatively, for advanced users, `stow` offers an `--adopt` flag that can be used manually to integrate existing files into the stow package.

 ## Available Modules